captionpoint/captionpoint-plays/THE-ROOMMATE.md

 listen
 ---
 ## SHARON:
-And I know you might have concems
+And I know you might have concerns
 ---
 ## ROBYN:
 "Concerns"